 Thorens essentially used the above list of 'Trayhorn mods' and based them on its TD160 mkII in AB configuration.
 (Came without a tonearm)

 "Chadwick Modifications" was the name of the company.
 Steven C. Grant operated it in Cambridge, Massachusetts..
 And...his middle name was Chadwick, hence the company name.

 He sold a 'corktone' platter mat and included that in his list of mods.
-He also replaced the standard signal cables with a Sumiko PIP rca output box and then the customer could use any interconnect preferred.
+He offered to replace the standard signal cables with a Sumiko PIP rca output box and then the customer could use any interconnect preferred.

 End of updates.

 Below: Old notes circa 2001 - 2003.
 I maintain these to this page just for reference.
 Many mods done then are now considered by me to be obsolete and I won't go there again.